nphyx/vectrix/README.md

 Vectrix
 =======
-A new library for working with matrix and vector math in javascript, frontend and backend.
-This is an alpha build, and not yet feature complete.
+Vectrix is a library for doing the kinds of vector math used in games and simple simulations (for complex simulation, don't use javascript!).
+Compared to other similar libs, it sacrifices a small amount of memory and performance for expressiveness and simplicity.

 Usage
 =====